Find the Right Care for Your Loved One

 As with everyone in life, they want to remain independent, so they’re afraid to ask for help fearing anticipating that you’ll find out what is truly happening in their life.
 When the warning signs start appearing, it is wiser to get involved, before you find yourself in a crisis management situation.

 Crisis situations arrive with no notice and are highly stressful.
 You need assistance and we’re here to help.
-Here is a true example of an urgent crisis phone call we received and how we helped the family create a crisis management plan to resolve the situation:
+Here is a true example of an urgent crisis phone call we received.
+We’ll explain how we helped the family create a crisis management plan to resolve the situation:

-At the Law Office of Scott D. Bloom, we look at each situation individually and work with you to help you with your loved one’s emotional, physical and financial crisis situation.
-By understand both their and your needs, we can provide you with help you need and develop a crisis prevention plan that works for you and your loved one.
+At the Law Office of Scott D. Bloom, we look at each situation individually.
+We work with you to help you with your loved one’s emotional, physical and financial crisis situation.
+First, we listen to your concerns.
+Second, we help you develop a crisis prevention plan.
+We understand we need to develop a plan that works not only for you but also for your loved one.

 If your loved one is in a crisis management situations or if you would like to talk to us about avoiding a crisis situation, please feel free to contact us today!